cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/accounts-and-zones.md

 ### Navigation

-When you log into the [Cloudflare dashboard](https://dash.cloudflare.com), you can access all organization accounts where your user account is a member.
+When you log into the [Cloudflare dashboard](https://dash.cloudflare.com), you can access all accounts where your user is a member.

-To access organization account settings and account-level products from within a zone, use the **Account Home** option from the **Profile** dropdown.
+To access account settings and account-level products from within a zone, use the **Account Home** option from the **Profile** dropdown.

 ![Use the Account Home option in the Profile dropdown to access account settings and products](/fundamentals/static/images/get-started/account-navigation-profile.png)